khanmr/yorkuniveristy-blockchain/README.md

-## York University Post Graduate Certification in Back-End and Blockchain Development Projects
+## York University Post Graduate Certification in Back-End and Blockchain Development

 This repository has projects for the York University's Post Graduate Certification in Back-End and Blockchain Development.